RamtinS/quiz-app-backend/README.md

 - [Acknowledgements](#acknowledgements)

 ## Overview
-The Semester Project is a full-stack web application aiming to provide a comprehensive and user-friendly platform for creating, managing, and taking quizzes for educational, training, or entertainment purposes.
+The semester project is a full-stack web application aiming to provide a comprehensive and user-friendly platform for creating, managing, and taking quizzes for educational, training, or entertainment purposes.
 The project utilizes the following technologies:

 Frontend: Vue.js
 Backend: Java 21 with Spring Boot V3
 Database: MySQL for runtime and H2 for tests

-## Wiki
+## System Documents
 These are system documents which descirves the various aspects of a software system.
 These documents capture the details of the system's design, implementation, operation and maintenance, serving as a reference for developers.
 - [System Architecture Program](docs/system-architect-diagram.png)
 - [Class Diagram](docs/Class-Diagram.png)